 How much does an LEI cost?

 The cost of applying for a LEI is down to the issuer’s discretion.
-As such, you may notice that different companies can offer to register an LEI for you at different prices, and they may offer discounts depending on how long you register the LEI for.
+As such, different service providers can offer the LEI registration and renewal at different prices.
 LEI Lookup offers a low cost LEI registration fee, starting from 50€ per year.

-The cost of a LEI includes the mandatory GLEIF fee, initial application cost and typically a renewal fee.
-Registrants can choose the period of their LEI registration.
+The cost of a new LEI code includes the mandatory GLEIF fee, initial application cost and the annual renewal fee for the chosen period.

 One-year LEI registrations

-The most typical choice for legal entities is to register for just one year.
-After registering with this process, you’ll receive your LEI number and can offer it to other legal entities when engaging in financial transactions.
-Alternatively, people will be able to search for your company name to find your LEI code and the information associated with it.
+The most typical choice for legal entities is to register for one year.
+After applying for an LEI, the number will be issued and can be provided to other legal entities when engaging in financial transactions.
+Alternatively, partners and financial institutions will be able to search for the company name to find the LEI code and the information associated with it.

-The price for a one-year LEI registration is 69€ with us.
+The price for a one-year LEI registration is 69€ with LEI Lookup.

 Multi-year LEI registrations

-We also offer multi-year registrations for Legal Entity Identifiers.
-This means lower prices per year for subsequent renewals, offering great savings if you plan to make use of your LEI code for a longer period of time.
-For multiple years, please check our pricing list for more details.
+LEI Lookup also offers multi-year registrations for Legal Entity Identifiers.
+This means lower prices per year for subsequent renewals, offering savings, if the LEI code is needed for a longer period of time.
+For multiple years, please check the price list for more details.

-If an LEI is not renewed within the one-year time period, the legal entity’s registration status will turn to Lapsed.
-In this situation, you will not be able to participate in certain regulatory reporting or specific financial transactions if it was to require a valid LEI.
-However, your information will still be on the database, but it will be outdated and you won’t be able to edit it until you renew your LEI code.
+If the LEI is not renewed after one year, the LEI's status will change to Lapsed.
+In this situation, it is not possible to participate in any financial transactions that require an LEI code.
+However, the information will retained in the database, but it might be outdated and it is not possible to update it until the LEI code is renewed.